The Power of Backups

 Available on: Shared, VPS, and Dedicated

-See specific instructions on how to take manual file backups here: How to Take Manual File Backups on Shared, VPS, and Dedicated
+See specific instructions on how to take a manual file backup here: How to Take Manual File Backups on Shared, VPS, and Dedicated

 SFTP File Backups